cc-tweaked/CC-Tweaked/doc/guides/speaker_audio.md

 computer.
 Instead, we need something much simpler.

 DFPWM (Dynamic Filter Pulse Width Modulation) is the de facto standard audio format of the ComputerCraft (and OpenComputers) world.
-Originally popularised by the addon mod [Computronics], CC:T now has built-in support for it with the [`cc.audio.dfpwm`] module.
+Originally popularised by the add-on mod [Computronics], CC:T now has built-in support for it with the [`cc.audio.dfpwm`] module.
 This allows you to read DFPWM files from disk, decode them to PCM, and then play them using the speaker.